minfawang/SecForms/README.md

 	Some examples:

-	*	`$ python extract_data_from_form.py -f -t S-1 -c 35921 -s 2001-03-21 -e 2009-05-18`
+	*	`$ python extract_data_from_form.py -i t*cdl sample-input.csv -f -t S-1 -c 35921 -s 2001-03-21 -e 2009-05-18`

-		It will fuzzy match type `S-1` of company with CIK `35921` with publishing date starting from `2001-03-21` ending to `2009-05-18` inclusively.
+		It will search file `sample-input.csv` whose meanings of column names are specified as `t*cdl` and fuzzy match type `S-1` of company with CIK `35921` with publishing date starting from `2001-03-21` ending to `2009-05-18` inclusively.

-	*	`$ python extract_data_from_form.py`

-		It will fetch all entires to an output file!!
-Please be cautious calling the program with no arguments.
+		Only `-i` is required argument.
+All other arguments are optional.